svenssonaxel/mattermost-plugin-character-profiles/server/helptext.md

 Sometimes you may want to write messages that appear to have been sent by someone other than yourself, such as when speaking as your PC or an NPC.
 The `/character` command provides this functionality.
 Here is how to use it:

 ## Manage character profiles
 In order to act as several PCs or NPCs, you create a "character profile" for each.
 Character profiles that you create can be used in any channel in any team, but only by you.
-A character profile has an identifier that can only be lowercase a-z, and a display name that can be anything you like.
+A character profile has an identifier that can only be lowercase a-z, a display name that can be anything you like, and optionally a profile picture.
 As a special case, identifiers `myself` and `me` refer to your real Mattermost profile.
-- `/character haddock=Captain Haddock`: Create or overwrite a character profile with identifier `haddock` and set its display name to `Captain Haddock`.
+- `/character haddock=Captain Haddock`: Create a character profile with identifier `haddock` unless it already exists, and set its display name to `Captain Haddock`.
+- `/character picture haddock=Captain Haddock`: Create a character profile with identifier `haddock` unless it already exists, set its display name to `Captain Haddock`, and set its profile picture to the picture uploaded in the parent message.
+(Note that you can **not** attach a picture to the slash command itself, for technical reasons.)
+- `/character picture haddock`: Modify an existing character profile by updating the profile picture to the picture uploaded in the parent message, leaving the display name as it is.
+(Note that you can **not** attach a picture to the slash command itself, for technical reasons.)
 - `/character delete haddock`: Delete character profile with identifier `haddock`.
 - `/character list`: List your character profiles.